Skip to content

 self._coulomb_cutoff = float("inf")

-self._coulomb_cutoff = None # Ewald manages its own cutoff
+self._coulomb_cutoff = None # Ewald/PME manage their own cutoff

 else: